 Every time you eat, bits of food become lodged in and around your teeth.
 This food provides fuel for the bacteria in plaque.
 The bacteria produce acid.
 Each time you eat food containing sugars or starches (complex sugars), your teeth are exposed to these acids for 20 minutes or more.
 This occurs more often if you eat snacks and the food stays on your teeth for a while.
 These repeated acid attacks can break down the enamel surface of your teeth, leading to a cavity.
 If you must snack, brush your teeth or chew sugarless gum afterward.
 A balanced diet is also important.
 Not getting enough minerals and vitamins can affect your oral health, as well as your general health.

-Quit the use of tobacco
+Quit the use of tobacco / e-cigarettes / vapes

-Smoking or using smokeless tobacco increases your risk of oral cancer, gingivitis, periodontitis and tooth decay.
+Smoking, vaping or using smokeless tobacco increases your risk of oral cancer, gingivitis, periodontitis and tooth decay.
 Using tobacco also contributes to bad breath and stains on your teeth.

 Examine your mouth regularly

 Even if you visit your dentist regularly, you are in the best position to notice changes in your mouth.
 Your dentist and dental hygienist see you only a few times a year, but you can examine your mouth weekly to look for changes that might be of concern.
 Changes in your mouth that you should look for include:

 - Swollen gums